JGCRI/emissions_mip/docs/Emissions-MIP_Guide_Part1.md

 `cd /pic/projects/GCAM/Emissions-MIP`\
 `esmvaltool run ESMValTool/esmvaltool/recipes/emissions_mip/Phase1a/global/global_reference.yml`

-To run all the recipes, or any number of recipes, it is better to excecute it as a shell script rather than on the login node.
+To run all the recipes consecutively (or any number of recipes) it is better to excecute it as a shell script rather than on the login node.
 First, print the list of the recipes including their absolute paths:\
 `cd /pic/projects/GCAM/Emissions-MIP/ESMValTool/esmvaltool/recipes/emissions_mip/Phase1a`\
 `find $(pwd) -type f | grep -E ".yml" > Phase1a_files.txt`

-Append “esmvaltool run” to the front of each line and save as new file:\
+Append `esmvaltool run` to the front of each line and save as a new file:\
 `awk -F[_] '{print "esmvaltool run " $0}' < Phase1a_files.txt > Phase1a_recipes.txt`

 Now create a shell script with the following contained within: